kirjavascript/TetrisGYM/README.md

 ### Marathon

-Play as long as you are able to surive at a consistent speed.
+Play as long as you are able to survive at a consistent speed.
 While the level will increase normally, the drop rate and the points rewarded will remain fixed based on the starting level.

 ### Garbage